TritonDataCenter/rfd/rfd/0099/README.md

 keep in mind, and is related to the previous idea.

 ### Biggish TODOs
-* Our hash function is taken from prom-client, and is pretty bad (but it works)
-    * Do we need to change it?
 * Performance fixes:
     * Histogram: Change from map of Counters to a single Counter
     * A lot of nested for-in loops